 In 2012, the DBSS scheme was suspended indefinitely with a total of 8,649 units built in 13 projects.
 Reasons included complaints about extremely high prices, poorly designed buildings, and defective workmanship in the flats.

 Perhaps due to the suspension of the scheme, DBSS flats are experiencing high demand.
-In fact, DBSS flats have been making headlines for fetching what some would say are exorbitant prices on the resale market: a 5-room DBSS unit from SkyTerrace @ Dawson sold for $1.418 million in July 2022, claiming the title of "the most expensive HDB flat" sold to date!
+In fact, DBSS flats made headlines for fetching what some would say are exorbitant prices on the resale market: a 5-room DBSS unit from SkyTerrace @ Dawson sold for $1.418 million in July 2022, claiming the title of "the most expensive HDB flat" sold to date!

 For more property news, content and resources, check out PropertyGuru’s guides section.